PrintM3D/Quad-Fusion-Docs/getting-started/unboxing-and-assembly.md

 ## Installing Windows

-This section will walk you through installing your top, side and front windows on your Promega. **This step is optional and can be performed at a later time when you prefer to print with a full enclosure.** All screws needed for this section should be included in the plastic bag.
+This section will walk you through installing your top, side and front windows on your Crane. **This step is optional and can be performed at a later time when you prefer to print with a full enclosure.** All screws needed for this section should be included in the plastic bag.

 ### Front Window

-The front window has four small screw heads that lock onto small magnets located on the front of the Promega.
+The front window has four small screw heads that lock onto small magnets located on the front of the Crane.
 The front window can be identified by the 4 small black screws sticking out of it.
-Face the screws toward the frame and simply stick it on the Promega.
+Face the screws toward the frame and simply stick it on the Crane.

 ![](../.gitbook/assets/frontwindowattach.gif)